 Waste Connections trash and recycling services will continue as usual and on the regular schedule.
 Waste Connections has also requested that all trash be bagged.
 While Waste Connections has suspended yard waste pickup for a portion of their service area, at this time, that does not include Wildwood.
 Therefore, yard waste pickup will continue as scheduled.

-Municipal Court is discouraging in-person payment or inquiries and court dates through April 17th have been canceled by the Presiding Judge of St. Louis County Circuit Court.
+Municipal Court is closed for in-person payments and inquiries, but is available by phone or email.
+Court dates through the month of June have been canceled by the Presiding Judge of St. Louis County Circuit Court.
 Payments can be made online or via mail.
 Visit the Municipal Court page for instructions.

 The municipal election scheduled for Tuesday, April 7th, has been rescheduled to Tuesday, June 2nd.
 A list of candidates is on the City’s Election Page.